-The 2006 Leniency Notice applies only to cartels with severe horizontal restrictions on competition, such as agreements or concerted practices between competitors relating to, in particular price fixing, the fixing of sales quotas, market sharing, or bid-rigging.
+The 2006 Leniency Notice applies only to cartels with severe horizontal restrictions on competition, such as agreements or concerted practices between competitors relating to, in particular, price fixing, the fixing of sales quotas, market sharing or bid rigging.
 Vertical restrictions on competition (eg, in the context of distribution agreements) are not covered by the 2006 Leniency Notice.
 However, the FCO has previously granted immunity with respect to certain vertical restrictions, particularly in cases comprising both horizontal and vertical restrictions.

-In 2013, the FCO received a total of 65 leniency applications from corporate entities and individuals.
 Leniency applications have been submitted in almost every cartel case handled by the FCO in recent years.

 The conditions for full immunity differ depending on whether the FCO already has sufficient knowledge of a cartel.
-If the FCO does not have sufficient evidence to obtain a search warrant, it will grant full immunity to the first cartel participant who files a leniency application, provides the FCO with verbal and written information and, where available, evidence that enables it to obtain a search warrant.
-If the FCO is already in a position to obtain a search warrant, it will grant immunity from a fine to an applicant if he is the first participant in the cartel to contact the FCO before it has sufficient evidence to prove the offence, provided that no cartel participant has received full immunity under the first alternative.
+If the FCO does not have sufficient evidence to obtain a search warrant, it will grant full immunity to the first cartel participant who files a leniency application, provides the FCO with verbal and written information and, where available, provides evidence that enables it to obtain a search warrant.
+If the FCO is already in a position to obtain a search warrant, it will grant immunity from a fine to an applicant if it is the first participant in the cartel to contact the FCO before it has sufficient evidence to prove the offence, provided that no cartel participant has received full immunity under the first alternative.
 In addition, leniency applicants applying for full immunity under both alternatives must not have been the only ringleader of the cartel or have coerced others to participate in the cartel, and must cooperate fully and on a continuous basis with the FCO.

 The FCO accepts markers from undertakings to be the ‘first in’.
 The timing of the placement of the marker determines the status of the application.
 The marker can be placed verbally or in writing, in German or English.
 The FCO asks for basic information on the cartel when the marker is placed, such as the type and duration of the infringement, the product and geographic markets affected, and the identity of those involved.
 The FCO also asks for clarification as to whether, and at which other competition authorities, leniency applications have been or are intended to be filed.
 Upon placement of the marker, the FCO grants a period of up to eight weeks within which a full leniency application has to be submitted.

 The FCO promptly (usually within three to seven days) confirms in writing that a marker has been placed or that the application has been received, stating the date and the time of the receipt.
 In case of an application for full immunity, where the FCO does not provide sufficient evidence to obtain a search warrant, the FCO will confirm that the applicant will be granted immunity from the fine provided the other conditions for immunity are and continue to be met.
 In all other cases, the FCO will inform the applicant of his or her provisional position in the ranking order and that the application is, in principle, eligible for immunity or a reduction, especially if he or she fulfils all duties to cooperate.
 Only when the FCO has reviewed the evidence gathered during the investigation will it make a final decision on immunity or reduction.
-When making this decision, the FCO will take into account if the undertaking has continuously complied with its other duties as leniency applicant, especially regarding confidentiality and cooperation.
+When making this decision, the FCO will take into account whether the undertaking has continuously complied with its other duties as leniency applicant, especially regarding confidentiality and cooperation.

 Within the limits set by the procedural rights of other undertakings subject to the investigation, as well as of third parties, the FCO will endeavour to assure the confidentiality of the process and will seek to avoid revealing the identity of leniency applicants or granting access to applications.
 Once the FCO issues a statement of objections for a cartel infringement, the other undertakings concerned have the right to full access to the file, including all confidential information.
-If the FCO has to rely on the statements of a whistle-blower or leniency applicant as evidence to prove its case, it will have to disclose the identity of the applicant and information received especially when its decision is challenged in court.
+If the FCO has to rely on the statements of a whistleblower or leniency applicant as evidence to prove its case, it will have to disclose the identity of the applicant and information received especially when its decision is challenged in court.

-The rights of third parties such as (direct or indirect) customers preparing a damages action against members of a cartel for access to the FCO’s file were disputed in a former case.
+The rights of third parties such as (direct or indirect) customers preparing a damages action against members of a cartel for access to the FCO’s file were disputed in the famous Pfleiderer case.
 At the heart of the dispute was whether leniency applicants can be sure that the FCO will not grant access to their application to damages claimants who could use the information provided by the applicant to prove their case.
 The local court of Bonn referred the question to the European Court of Justice as to whether a provision of national law such as the right of third parties for access to the file was incompatible with Regulation 1/2003.
 In its judgment in Pfleiderer of 14 June 2011, the European Court of Justice held that EU law did not in principle preclude granting damages arising from claimants’ access to leniency applications, but that it was for the member states to define the conditions under which leniency documents can be disclosed, provided that the respective interests in favour of disclosure of the information and in favour of the protection of that information provided voluntarily by the applicant for leniency are properly weighed against each other.
 That weighing exercise can be conducted by the national courts only on a case-by-case basis according to national law and taking into account all the relevant factors of the case.
 However, the Court of Justice gives some guidance as to which interests should be taken into account during such a balancing exercise.
 On the one hand, the Court of Justice acknowledged that leniency programmes are useful tools to uncover competition infringements and that the effectiveness of those programmes could be compromised if documents related to the leniency procedure were disclosed to persons wishing to bring an action for damages.
 On the other hand, the Court recalled its case law in Courage v Crehan and emphasised that it was necessary to ensure that the applicable national rules are not less favourable than those governing similar domestic claims, and that they do not operate in such a way as to make it practically impossible or excessively difficult to obtain such compensation.

 Applying the ECJ’S Pfleiderer ruling of 14 June 2011, the local court of Bonn and the Higher Regional Court in Düsseldorf held that parties injured by a cartel have no right to access the leniency information voluntarily submitted by the leniency applicant.
 Whether or not this rather restrictive approach can be upheld in the light of the recent judgment of the ECJ in Donauchemie remains to be seen.

-Contrary to the EU Commission, the FCO has not established formal rules on the settlement of cartel procedures.
+Unlike the European Commission, the FCO has not established formal rules on the settlement of cartel procedures.
 However, an informal practice has evolved in recent years that provides a possibility for entities subject to a cartel investigation to enter into a settlement with the FCO.
 The FCO requires from the part of the undertakings concerned a guilty plea if they wish to enter into a settlement agreement.
 In return, the FCO grants an additional deduction of up to 10 per cent when setting the fine in addition to any deductions granted under the leniency notice.
 It should be noted that the Federal Supreme Court has held that a waiver of appeal by the undertakings concerned may never be a part of a settlement agreement.

 According to the FCO, certain principles govern settlement proceedings.
 The most important is a strict equal treatment of all undertakings concerned.
 The undertakings concerned usually waive the right for a complete access to the file and an extensive statement of objections.
 In return, the decision of the FCO contains only a short summary of the relevant facts, which makes it more difficult for third parties to extract from the decision any information that may be relevant for the preparation of a case against the cartel member concerned.
 Settlements are always individual in character.
 Nothing prevents the FCO from settling a case with one undertaking concerned but to end settlement discussions with another.